-We flew into Calgary and collected the car from here - the drive from Calgary to Banff takes under 1.5 hours.
-Banff National Park is the first-established and most visited park in Canada, and for good reason.
-With campsites in the middle of the forests, mountains all arounds and beautiful lakes in all directions, there is truly something for everyone.
+Banff National Park was Canada's first-established National Park and it's the most visited - for good reason.
+You'll find campsites situated in the middle of the forests, mountains all around and crystal clear lakes in all directions, there is something for everyone.

-The jewel of the park is the famous Lake Louise.
-On a cloudy day, you can sit by the front of the Lake and watch as the sun peaks out giving brilliance to the lake in sweeping movements.
-Of course the best way to take in the Lake Louise is at the famous Tea House on the Six Glacier trail.
+The jewel of the Banff National Park is scenic Lake Louise.
+On a cloudy day, you can sit by the the Lake and watch as the sun peeks through the clouds and lights up the photogenic, turquoise lake.
+One of the best places to appreciate Lake Louise is from the Tea House on the Six Glacier trail.
 If you’re travelling on your own or don’t want to worry about driving, we include this on our group tour National Parks of the Canadian Rockies.

-This is one of the most stunning routes in the country (my colleague Chris has cycled the route!), so be prepared to make a lot of pit stops; you can drive this in about 2.5 hours, but we took a leisurely 7!
+The Icefields Parkway is undoubtedly one of the most stunning routes in the country (and Chris from Travel Nation has cycled the route!).
+Be prepared to make a lot of photo stops; although you can drive this in about two and a half hours, we took a leisurely seven!

-Further to the north, I recommend a visit to the Athabasca falls; a stunning river that has cut its path over thousands of years.
+If you’re unafraid of heights, I recommend the Glacier Skywalk tour for panoramic glacial views and the opportunity to stand on a glass viewing platform high above stunning Sunwapta Valley below.
+(It's best to book these ahead to avoid disappointment).
+Further to the north, I recommend a visit to the Athabasca falls where a stunning river has cut its path over thousands of years.
 You’ll see a dozen whirlwinds in this river – it’s likely to give you a slight fear of water slides in the future!

 With almost 300km of pure beauty along the Icefields parkway, there will be plenty for you to discover.
 Each spot is uniquely beautiful - my favourite was Peyto Lake.